 While the statistics are shocking, help is on the horizon.
-Living in a state that is especially affected by the opioid crisis doesn’t mean you have to suffer too.
-Are you (or a loved one) in need of drug or alcohol rehabilitation?
-The Recovery Village has locations across the country in Florida, Ohio, Colorado, and Washington to provide you with individualized and effective treatment.
+If you (or a loved one) is in need of drug or alcohol rehabilitation, The Recovery Village has locations across the country to provide you with individualized and effective treatment.
 The more people who seek rehab care, the closer we’ll be to ending the opioid epidemic.

 How to Get Help for Opioid Addiction

-If you or someone you know is using opioids, legally or otherwise, it can be all too easy to become dependent on them.
+If you or someone you know is using opioids, legally or otherwise, it can be all too easy for addiction to develop.
 The longer you take opioids, the higher your body’s tolerance grows, meaning you can end up taking more of the substance to achieve the same effect.
 This increases your risk of fatal overdose exponentially.
 Even if you’re taking opioid medication under a doctor’s supervision, you can quickly become addicted.
-But no matter your situation, there are ways to get help for an opioid addiction:
+But no matter your situation, there are ways to get help for opioid addiction:

 - Call a free 24-hour hotline.
 In a life-threatening situation, always dial 911 before reaching out to any hotline.
-If your condition is stable, The Recovery Village’s confidential opiate hotline can be a great resource for you if you feel overwhelmed or unsure about your drug use, anxious about your medication, or feel you need help overcoming an addiction.
-Caring representatives are not there to judge — just to listen to you, provide guidance and point you in the direction of care.
+If your condition is stable, The Recovery Village’s confidential opiate hotline is a great resource if you feel overwhelmed or unsure about your drug use, anxious about your medication, or feel you need help overcoming addiction.
 Other free hotlines include the National Suicide Prevention Lifeline (800-273-8255) and the National Poison Control Center (800-222-1222).
 You can also text the Crisis Text Line at 741741 anytime to be instantly connected to a trained crisis counselor.

 - Be open and honest with your doctor.
 If you’re taking an opioid medication that you feel you’ve become dependent on, you may feel apprehensive asking for a higher dosage.
 These feelings are warning signs — chances are, you don’t need a larger dose of the medication you’re taking, and your body has grown accustomed to the substance.
 Risking addiction is not worth it, and the temporary relief opioids provide often comes at a high cost.
 Instead of asking for more pills, talk with your doctor or pharmacist about how your medication is making you feel, mentally and physically.
 They will most likely be able to recommend a non-opiate alternative or even holistic options for you.

 - Know your options for treatment.
 Many people struggling with opioid addiction need rehabilitative care to fully overcome it.
 Treatment can take many forms, from medical detox to inpatient and outpatient care.
 The kind of program you need depends on the length and intensity of your substance use disorder and can be determined by an intake coordinator or another medical professional.
-Use the map above or search by state to find local clinics or drug rehab centers near you.
+Search by state to find local clinics or drug rehab centers near you.
 Or, call The Recovery Village anytime to speak with someone who can help.

-Just as with many other drugs, misusing and abusing an opioid (taking a larger amount than the body can process) may result in an overdose.
+As with many other drugs, misusing and abusing an opioid (taking a larger amount than the body can process) may result in an overdose.
 An overdose can occur with an illicit opioid like morphine or heroin, or with a prescription opioid.
 It can also occur accidentally, such as when someone without a prescription takes it.
-To prevent an accidental prescription opioid overdose, always take the medication as prescribed, and keep it in a safe place, where no child or any other person can come in contact with it.
+To prevent an accidental prescription opioid overdose, always take medication as prescribed and keep it in a safe place, where no child or any other person can come in contact with it.
 A drug overdose is a medical emergency, as it can be life-threatening.

 An opioid overdose can be detected by a number of signs and symptoms.
 Call 911 immediately if you notice any of these signs: